lab11/SensEye-2/readme.md

 ### NFS Server
-Follow instructions online to install an nfs server and enable it
+Follow instructions online to install an NFS server and enable it

 After the device has booted run

     mount -t nfs -o proto=tcp,nolock,port=2049 <server ip address>:/<server nfs folder> /mnt

-A script to do this has been included as nfs.sh
+A script to do this has been included as `nfs.sh`

 ### Load Stonyman
-Navigate to the SensEye-2/software/uclinux/senseye_proj/ directory and run:
+Navigate to the `SensEye-2/software/uclinux/senseye_proj/` directory and runs

     ./makescript

-Run following commands on Senseye version of uCLinux
+Run following commands on device

     ./load_stonyman.sh
     ./senseye_serv